tdudgeon/apiman-site/Readme.md

 ## Edit configuration files

 Create a keystore.jks and server.crt file containing your keystore and server certificate.
 In production this would be your public certificate (signed by a root authority).
 In testing it would be a self-signed certificate.
-Selelf signed certificates for localhost and 192.168.59.103 are provided - copy these to keystore.jks and server.crt as needed.
+Self signed certificates for localhost and 192.168.59.103 are provided - copy these to keystore.jks and server.crt as needed.
-Then copy those files to teh needed places using the copy-keystore.sh shell script.
+Then copy those files to the needed places using the copy-keystore.sh shell script.

 Also, if your server name is not 192.168.59.103 you need to edit these files: apiman/apiman-ds.xml - edit the connection url to point to your server